johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Then it is a simple matter of running down the short.

         6. When motors are not moving:
+            > If motor has an electricly powered brake:
+            > Be sure the brake is releasing when the motor in energized.

-            > If motor is powered by a VFD:
+            >If motor is powered by a VFD:
             > Check for error messages on the VFD
             > Check that there is power to the VFD
             > There should be equal voltages between all three supply side terminals.
             > Check that the VFD is providing the correct voltage to the motor when pressing the start button on the machine.
             > Use the meter’s low pass filter (if available) when measuring the output of a VFD.
             > There should be equal voltages between all three terminals going to the motor.

+            > Check if motor runs when bypassing the VFD.

             > If the VFD is not providing power to the motor when pressing the start button then check that the VFD is getting a run signal when perssing the start button.
             > If no signal, skip to the section [When not moving for lack of signal](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-not-moving-for-lack-of-signal)